 Every type of strength and conditioning had been adequately researched prior to this match, but this other field had been neglected.
 I wanted to correct my imbalance and improve my condition.
 I decided to take time off from competing to address these issues.
 After January, I would begin my full-time internship to finish my degree, which would be one of the most memorable experiences of my life.

 Muscle Imbalances that Affected My Lifting

 Enter Indianapolis Fitness and Sports Training with a couple of guys named Mike Robertson and Bill Hartman.
-I learned a tremendous amount about training during my amazing time there and was totally immersed into the world of analyzing and addressing postural faults and muscular imbalances.
+I learned a tremendous amount about training during my amazing time there and was immersed in the world of analyzing and addressing postural faults and muscular imbalances.
 I had no choice but to get better.

-They discovered some of the same that my mentor at La Crosse had plus more:
+They discovered some of the same that my mentor at La Crosse had, plus more:

-- left glute medius was weak
+- weak left glute medius

 - left glute max had gotten a little better but still wasn’t great